 All rights are reserved by Oral History Summer School.

 Researchers will understand that:

-Vivian Ponte-Fritz is a heritage Spanish teacher at Prospect Sierra Middle School in El Cerrito, California.
+This interview with Vivian Ponte-Fritz took place Vivian's house in Berkeley, California on September 22, 2021.
+At the time of this interview, Vivian was a heritage Spanish teacher at Prospect Sierra Middle School in El Cerrito, California.
 She and the interviewer, Annelise Finney, are childhood friends.
-The interview took place in-person at Vivian's house in Berkeley, California.
 It was her second interview with the Education Narratives Project.
 In this interview, Vivian describes the evolution of her school's response to COVID-19 since her last interview with Annelise.
 She described ongoing debates at her school about mandating vaccination for teachers and students.
 Currently, her school does not require vaccination for either party.
 She talks at length about how the year of zoom learning impacted her students' mental health and her own feelings about returning to campus.
 She describes being a new teacher and how her experience of the past year has impacted her sense of herself as an educator and her thoughts about her future in the profession.
 Towards the end of her interview, she talks about how the George Floyd Uprising in the the late fall and early summer of 2020 influenced her teaching and her sense of the value of discomfort in the classroom.

 Audio Quality Scale